ten1seven/what-input/README.md

 });
 ```

-You can also ask What Input to return an array all the input types that have been used _so far_.
+Ask What Input to return an array of all the input types that have been used _so far_.

 ```javascript
 whatInput.types(); // ex. returns ['mouse', 'keyboard']
 ```

-You can also tell What Input what's being used.
+Tell What Input what's being used.
 This can be useful if you'd like to set an input method before the user has actually interacted with the page.
-What Input is not so assumptive.
+What Input is not so assumptive on its own.

 ```javascript
 whatInput.set('hampster');